firstcontributions/first-contributions/CONTRIBUTING.md

 - Install all the dependencies used by this project.
    Use this command -  `install npm`

-- Run this final commands to run it locally
+- Run this final commands to run it locally-

   `npm run build`

   `npm start`

 #### Table Of Contents